JulianT2013/v4-documentation/_v4 documentation/developer-template-configuration-and-image.md

 #### PDF Custom Field Support [#pdf-custom-field-support](#pdf-custom-field-support){#pdf-custom-field-support}

-Now we're capturing and saving the footer, background and meta data toggle from the user we need to update our original *Hello World* PDF template to support those fields.
+Now we're capturing and saving the footer, background and meta data toggle from the user we need to update our original *Hello World* PDF template.
+The core header/footer and background fields will automatically be included, but we'll need to update the PDF template to support our custom field.

 If you haven't been following along with the other tutorials you can [download the current PDF template here](https://gist.github.com/blueliquiddesigns/c7dea5d0953374970f71).

-First, we'll integrate our custom *Meta Data* field, as it's the easiest to include.
-[If you remember from earlier](#template-field-support), the `$settings` array holds all our custom fields and is where we'll found out meta data setting.
+[If you remember from earlier](#template-field-support) the `$settings` array holds all our custom fields and is where we'll found out meta data setting.
 To keep our PDF template clean we'll set the settings variables at the beginning of the template (before the HTML).

 ```{.language-php}
 /* Prevent direct access to the template (always good to include this) */